Blue Sky (TV channel)

 Blue Sky is a Greek, private regional television station.
 It started operating in November 1990.
 It broadcasts digitally from Ymittos, Parnitha and Aegina, covering the region of Attica.

 Its program includes informative, educational programs as well as telesales and is the first regional television station that broadcast a digital signal from the region of Aegina.

 Informative and entertaining shows

 On February 1, 2010, Terence Quick undertook the presentation of the main bulletin on the television station for 6 months at the end of his collaboration with the state television ET3.
 After the journalist left the station, the position was filled by Emi Livaniou despite the information that she was in discussions with the management of ERT.

 Vefa Alexiadou presented a daily show at the station after the termination of the contract with Alter Channel, in October 2010.

 The informative show "Bulletin 11" is presented by the former journalist of ERT and head of the press office of the Greek Embassy in Belgrade and Moscow, Spyros Chatzaras, often occupying the news with intolerant messages against immigrants and antisemitism theories.
 Since March 2015, the station's news bulletin is presented by Lina Klitou.

+Many names passed through the station such as Takis Spiliopoulos, Leonidas Karpenarakos, George Vlachos, Yiannis Loverdos, Akis Pavlopoulos, Yiannis Papadopoulos, Anna Triantafyllia Tsoutsa and Nena Ouzounidou.

+Date with the Current Affairs

+This program was started by the late journalist Giorgos Zervos and from 2015 to 2019 it was presented by Yiannis Loverdos.
+From this year until today, it is presented by Yiannis Kanellakis and Gavrilos Chalkiotis.